historic-trails/website/sites/lewis-jones-house.md

   image-url="independence-missouri-picture.jpg"
 %}

 Trade between Mexico and the United States relied almost entirely on the Santa Fe Trail.[^MOI138] Other wagon routes such as the [Oregon Trail](https://en.wikipedia.org/wiki/Oregon_Trail) and the [California Trail](https://en.wikipedia.org/wiki/California_Trail) departed from Independence, as well.[^MOI038] American merchants also built a steady trade network with the Indian tribes of the West and various fur traders throughout the Rocky Mountains.[^MOI037]

 Another prominent endeavor in Independence during the 1800s was the railroad industry.
 The Missouri and Independence River Railroad began in Independence in 1849, becoming a lucrative investment for local businessmen.[^MOI056] Because of these deep roots placed in Independence, the United States was able to capitalize on the trade and natural resources of the land they had purchased.

-[^MOI038]: Merchants of Independence, 38
+[^MOI038]: O'Brien, 38
-[^MOI015]: Merchants of Independence, 15
+[^MOI015]: O'Brien, 15
-[^MOI138]: Merchants of Independence, 38
+[^MOI138]: O'Brien, 38
-[^MOI037]: Merchants of Independence, 37
+[^MOI037]: O'Brien, 37
-[^MOI056]: Merchants of Independence, 56
+[^MOI056]: O'Brien, 56

 ## The House Itself

 The Lewis Jones House was constructed in 1840 in the middle of Independence, Missouri. [^NPS10] It was built as a two-story, three-bay house with red brick walls and wood trim. [^NPS11] A porch was also built into the house on the first floor which covers one side of the house. [^NPS12] The house was later remodeled to include two more bays and to give the house a distict L-Shape. [^NPS13] Throughout the years, the house has been able to maintain its historical integrity despite a changing city around it.
 This house embodies the popular architecture styles of the nineteenth century, but its primary historical significance comes from its resident.
 {% include figure.html
   class="img-right"
   width="40%"